 January 2019 was a great month for mortgage rates.
 Mortgage-Backed Securities started rallying in November and it picked up steam in December and pushed mortgage rates near their one-year lows in January.
 Weaker economic data, trade tensions with China, and the Government Shutdown were the three main issues the economy was facing.
 Investors eventually reversed course and pushed bond yields and mortgage rates higher however the bounce from the bottom was not that significant.
 January 2019 mortgage rates set the stage for February 2019 as fixed mortgage rates remained well within their range during the month.
 Only until the last few days did we see a serious risk of that range being broken.

 Mortgage Pro Tips For March 2019

 Always take the time to read the Loan Estimate.
-You really should read all the your documentation however during the loan process this is by far the most important document especially when it’s a “Locked” Loan Estimate.
+You really should read all your documentation however during the loan process, this is by far the most important document especially when it’s a “Locked” Loan Estimate.
 Your mortgage rate is not locked until that “Locked” box is checked.

-If you are a first time home buyer be sure to you do your research before getting started.
+If you are a first-time home buyer be sure to do your research before getting started.
 We offer one of the best first time home buyer guides on the internet.
 Having a great team around you is really important for first time home buyers.
 If you have any questions please be sure to ask.

 If you are applying for a FHA home loan make sure you understand the requirements of FHA home loans and how they are structured.
 The FHA program is great for those with less than perfect credit and/or have a small down payment.
 And if you currently have an FHA home loan you should check out the FHA Streamlined Refinance; super easy process.
 No income docs, no appraisal and you might be able to lower your mortgage rate.

 JB Mortgage Capital, Inc.